webNeat/react-tidy/README.md

 - **Atomic**: only does **one thing** and does it well.
 - **Independent**: does not depend on any external library/configuration/context to work.
 Just import and call it.
 - **Typed**: can infer the type of its arguments and give the correct type in return.
-- **Tested**: has meaningfull tests that cover all uses cases.
+- **Tested**: has meaningful tests that cover all use cases.
-- **Documented**: has it's own README describing the arguments, return and giving a usage example.
+- **Documented**: has its own README describing the arguments, return and giving a usage example.

 ## Installation